Our office is a place where children feel at home and start their journey for a lifetime of good oral health.

 While composites and resin modified glass ionomers have been available for many years, the answer for large areas of decay has always been the stainless steel crown.

 These restorations are very strong and durable, and in many scenarios still the best answer to severely broken down teeth.
 In attempts to be more life-like in appearance, pediatric dentists and manufacturers have made strip crowns of composite, stainless steel crowns with facial cutouts, stainless steel crowns with bonded coatings, and other options that tend to crack and chip.
 If you are worried about “ugly silver crowns”, I am trained in the placement of zirconium crowns for children.
-These restorations are able to overcome some of the esthetic issues of the past.
+These restorations are able to overcome some of the aesthetic issues of the past.

 Dr. Renee McGough utilizes the WaterLase MD for laser dentistry.